 - Potential Threats We take all reports seriously and we work closely with local law enforcement when we believe there is a potential threat.
-We take immediate action to protect students when we believe the threat to be credible. - Student Relationships - We prioritize our relationships with our students and families.
+We take immediate action to protect students when we believe the threat to be credible.

+- Student Relationships We prioritize our relationships with our students and families.
 Students are encouraged to tell a trusted adult at school if they have a concern about themselves or another individual.
 We are often able to intervene to support a student or to mediate a disagreement between students because we are provided with information by caring students.
 This type of communication would not happen if positive relationships were not nurtured by all in our education community.
+A specific way this is implemented in all schools is through the 3-R's:

+- o Respect

+- Responsible

-A specific way this is implemented in all schools is through the 3-R's: - o Respect - Responsible - o Ready - These three areas of expectations are under the State of Idaho Positive Behavior Intervention Systems (PBIS), where clear and consistent expectations are modeled by staff and addressed for students to be accountable for.
+- o Ready

+- These three areas of expectations are under the State of Idaho Positive Behavior Intervention Systems (PBIS), where clear and consistent expectations are modeled by staff and addressed for students to be accountable for.
 Another example of the District's commitment to positive relationships is the adoption and implementation of the VOICES mentoring program at Teton High School.
 Additional student support and training has occurred through the SOS national peer training program, and I2I, sponsored by the Idaho Drug Free Youth Coalition.
-Restorative Justice Programs have also facilitated the reconciliations process for significant student incidents. - Messaging System (txtwire.com) we make every effort to keep parents notified when we have potential threats to school safety or if we have an actual emergency event at a school.
+Restorative Justice Programs have also facilitated the reconciliations process for significant student incidents. - We Tip Program - In the fall of 2015, we signed up to participate in the "We-Tip" program for the middle school and high school.
+This program provides a completely anonymous method for students and parents to report concerns regarding school safety and potential threats of school violence.
+The tips are routed directly to school administration. (wetip.com) 1-800-78-CRIME - Messaging System - (txtwire.com) we make every effort to keep parents notified when we have potential threats to school safety or if we have an actual emergency event at a school.
 We also rely on local media sources to help us spread the word in the event of an actual emergency.
 To help with the process of parent notification, we recently invested in a computer-based program, Text wire messaging service, allows us to send mass text and email messages to parents.
 We use Text wire to not only communicate information in the event of an emergency, but also to keep parents informed of other special school events and important information.